 “The magical village of Panzano between Florence and Sienna nestles amidst the rolling hills of the Chianti.
-This beautiful village is the starting point for a path that winds its way between rows of cypress and vineyards.
+This beautiful village is the starting point for a path that winds its way between rows of cypresses and vineyards.
 What could possibly be better for an artist than to contribute to this breathtaking landscape with a selection of works that are both contemporary and humanist?”
-Nathalie Decoster.

 World-renowned sculptor Nathalie Decoster explores the human condition through her art, creating a universal language all of her own.

 The philosophy at the heart of her work is grounded in our relationship with time and nature.
 She makes us aware of the value of time.
 The time we give and the time we receive, the time that makes the moments of our life.
-The title of her iconic sculpture Temps qui passe is a perfect illustration of her positive vision of the passing of time, a path that allows us to attain wisdom and serenity.
+The title of her iconic sculpture “Le temps qui passe” is a perfect illustration of her positive vision of the passing of time, a path that allows us to attain wisdom and serenity.

-Panzano Arte has created an art trail with 30 monumental sculptures and 3 very large format photos by Nathalie Decoster, in a scenography orchestrated by curator Mila Sturm.
+Panzano Arte is proud to present an art trail with 30 monumental sculptures and 3 very large format photos by Nathalie Decoster, in a superb scenography orchestrated by curator Mila Sturm.
 The trail starts in the heart of Panzano village and continues through beautiful surrounding countryside, taking visitors to 4 participating vineyards: Fontodi, Renzo Marinai, Tenuta Casenuove and La Massa.

 The evening that Dario Cecchini came to ask me to help him curate Panzano Arte, I had a premonitory dream.